Deadline: February 4, 2019

 - Ideal fellows are specialists who can see beyond the parochialisms of their field and possess the tenacity to complete a project of exceptional merit.

 - Proposals will be accepted from anywhere in the world, although demonstrable proficiency in spoken and written English is required.

 - Applicants should possess and demonstrate a deep understanding of the major themes embedded within the proposition above and be willing to work in a cohort of fellows with diverse occupational, geographic, and ideological profiles.

 - Successful applicants should be eager to exploit the many resources offered by the Open Society Foundations and be prepared to engage constructively with our global network.

-Applicants are asked to submit a letter of inquiry online by midnight (EDT) on July 15, 2018.
+Applicants are asked to submit a letter of inquiry online through the grants portal by February 4, 2019.